-- Required fields are filled in (see "RCRAInfo File Specification Guide: Hazardous Waste Report Submissions," available at https://rcrainfo.epa.gov/rcrainfoweb/action/main-menu/view). - If submitted on paper, whether the information is legible for data entry personnel. - Whether the various codes used are valid. - If the customer's EPA ID number (Shipper ID) appears to be a permanent one, is it in RCRAInfo's Handler Module, and does it start with a State code? - Is the management method code one that this facility conducts? - The form code should be "W309" (i.e., batteries, battery parts, cores, casings), if the waste is batteries. - If the form code is "W004" (i.e., lab packs from any source containing acute hazardous waste), then the waste must have at least one acute waste code.
+- Required fields are filled in (see "RCRAInfo File Specification Guide: Hazardous Waste Report Submissions," available at https://rcrainfo.epa.gov/rcrainfoweb/action/main-menu/view). - If submitted on paper, whether the information is legible for data entry personnel. - Whether the various codes used are valid. - If the customer's EPA ID number (Shipper ID) appears to be a permanent one, is it in RCRAInfo's Handler Module, and does it start with a State code? - Is the management method code one that this facility conducts? - Only Hazardous Waste Pharmaceutical Receiving Facilities can list "PHRM" as a waste code.
+The form code should be "W309" (i.e., batteries, battery parts, cores, casings), if the waste is batteries. - If the form code is "W004" (i.e., lab packs from any source containing acute hazardous waste), then the waste must have at least one acute waste code.
 Acute hazardous wastes include all P-listed wastes at 40 CFR 261.33(e) and these six F-listed wastes: F020, F021, F022, F023, F026, and F027 listed at 40 CFR 261.31.
 Acute hazardous wastes are subject to more stringent generator accumulation requirements than other hazardous wastes.